cheongzhenxiong/mr/README.md

 #### Limitations (so far)

 - supports only parametrized pipelines
-- no friendly error messages if Jenkins REST API fails
 - only tested on macOS, but should work on Windows and Linux too